christopherlye/messageSchedulerFrontend/README.md

 ## Inspiration

 <p align="justify">I have always believed in automation.
-Doing something menial over and over again is tedious and time-consuming.
+Doing something menial over and over again is tedious and time-consuming, even if it were an important task.
 Why not apply the DRY (Don't Repeat Yourself) principle to real-life?</p>

-<p align="justify">Having worked on my previous wedding RSVP app, I wanted to also figure out how the integration with SMSes worked.
-So I made the decision to build a message scheduler app which can help with reminding my wedding guests about the important date.</p>
+<p align="justify">As an extension of the wedding RSVP app I previously worked on, I wanted to build a message scheduler app which could customise reminders to my guests about the date and other important information.</p>

-<p align="justify">I also saw that this prototype has the potential to scale further as I could also schedule messages for other events.</p>
+<p align="justify">I saw that this prototype has the potential to scale further as I could also schedule messages for other events all in the name of maintaining relationships! </p>

-<p align="justify">Usually forgetting about upcoming family and friends' birthdays / planning an event?
-Consider putting these messages on schedule while you sit back, relax, and watch your code do the work for you!</p>
+<p align="justify">Want to remind family and friends every now and then that you care, especially on birthdays or special occasions?
+Are there important events that you're planning?
+Consider putting your personalised messages on schedule, watch the code keep in touch for you, and go get busy with other important things in life!</p>

 ---